How to Install ClamAV on Fedora

 Enable On-Access Scanning (Optional)

 On-access scanning can impact system performance, particularly on systems with heavy disk I/O or when building software projects.
 Test thoroughly before enabling in production environments.
+The prevention feature requires careful configuration to avoid blocking legitimate system operations.

 sudo nano /etc/clamd.d/scan.conf

-# Exclude build directories from on-access scanning
+# Enable on-access scanning

 OnAccessExcludePath /home/user/projects